Year of entry 2024

 - A reflective learning journal completed during the year of the course.

 The written assignments and learning portfolio will provide a summative assessment of how you work meets the course learning outcomes relating to theoretical knowledge and application to your practice.
 The learning portfolio is submitted in stages at the end of each term and you will receive formative feedback following the first two submissions to aid your learning and inform your subsequent work.

 This course is specifically designed for graduate level professionals with a first professional qualification in a relevant mental health or social care related discipline such as nursing, psychiatry, social work, clinical psychology or similar professions.

 Applicants should have completed a Foundation level training in systemic practice accredited by the Association for Family Therapy and Systemic Practice.
-If you have not completed an accredited Foundation Course but wish to claim equivalence for prior study of systemic practice, please upload to your online application a completed APEL/Foundation Equivalent Document in the Intermediate Supplementary Information Document (which will be available in January 2019 when applications are open).
+If you have not completed an accredited Foundation Course but wish to claim equivalence for prior study of systemic practice, please upload to your online application a completed APEL/Foundation Equivalent Document in the Intermediate Supplementary Information Document.

 Applicants must be working in a setting suitable to undertake the Systemic Practice requirement of 60 hours of systemic practice during the year.
 The practice requirement must be supported by the agency and have suitable clinical supervision arrangements and facility to record, with client consent, one session (visual or audio) of clinical practice for assessment purposes.